Steeven9/Sphinx-frontend/README.md

 # SmartHut - frontend
 SA4 Project - Sphinx Team

+This is our smart home appilcation, built with React.

 ## Using our premade Docker image
 A public Docker image is available on the Docker repository under `steeven9/sa4-sphinx-frontend`.